cyverse-archive/DiscoveryEnvironmentBackend/services/README.md

 Substitute the project name -- in lowercase -- for "anon-files" in the "docker build" command.

 The build of the uberjar is separate from the build of the container image to keep the size of the container image a bit more reasonable.

-If you're building locally ignore the docker-build.sh and build.sh files.
-Those are intended for our Jenkins build system and are a bit too unwieldy to be manually run.

 ## Building Go services